OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/salesforce.md

 ## Mapping for Soft Delete Configuration

 * When Salesforce is the target system, the Soft delete operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization.md).
-* After the Soft Delete operation is performed by OpsHub Integration Manager in Salesforce, the entity will be deleted in Salesforce.
+* After the Soft Delete operation is performed by <code class="expression">space.vars.SITENAME</code> in Salesforce, the entity will be deleted in Salesforce.
 The deleted entity goes to the "Recycle Bin".
 * To only enable the logical delete operation in the target, "OH Soft Delete" field shall be mapped with the default value "No" in the [Delete Mode](..integrate//mapping-configuration.md#delete-mode) mapping.

 # Integration Configuration